Benj1bear/Virtual-Machine/ReadMe.md

   Y   N
 | C | I |   ||
 ```
-Since one unique Form is found, it's index is the return value and therefore the algorithm returns 0 as the index of the form (essentially).
+Since one unique Form is found, its index is the return value and therefore the algorithm returns 0 as the index of the form (essentially).

 So, key points on how the parser works are: